askly-ai-2026/askly.ai/README.md

 # Create virtual environment
 python -m venv venv

+# Activate environment
 source venv/bin/activate   # Linux/Mac
 venv\Scripts\activate      # Windows

 # Install dependencies
 pip install -r requirements.txt

-# Create .env file (see .env.example)
+# Create environment file
 cp .env.example .env

-# Edit .env with your keys
+# Add your environment variables in .env

-# Run the app
+# Run the application
 python app.py
 ```

+---
+## 📝 Note

+This project was developed with the assistance of AI tools.

+- DeepSeek AI was used extensively during development
+- ChatGPT (OpenAI) was used for additional support and refinement

+These tools were utilized to enhance productivity, problem-solving, and overall development efficiency.
+---

-👨‍💻 Author =>
+## 👨‍💻 Author

+**Neel Soni**

-Developed by " Neel Soni " as a full-stack project to demonstrate "production-level engineering skills" in AI-powered applications.
+Developed as a full-stack project to demonstrate **production-level engineering skills** in AI-powered applications.

-NOTE :
-=>Supporting agents while building this web application are Deepseek ai (Mostly), ChatGPT (OpenAI) (Partially used)
-=>I took help from this ai agents